Jas-Oji/qantas-hotels/README.md

 - **Atomic Design**: Applied atomic design principles to ensure reusability of components.
 - **Separation of Concerns**: Isolated business logic from UI by utilizing utility functions and custom React hooks.
 - **Global State Management**: Used Context API to manage global state efficiently.
-- **Testing Strategy**: Used Jest and React Testing Library to ensure robust test coverage.
+- **Testing Strategy**: Used Jest and React Testing Library to have 100% test coverage for UI and business logic.
 - **CSS-in-JS Approach**: Chose Styled-Components for styling within the Next.js application.
 - **Responsive UI**: Optimized the UI to be mobile friendly.